Tuttosport

-Tuttosport is an Italian sport newspaper published in Turin, Italy.
+Tuttosport is a daily sports newspaper based in the city of Turin, Italy.

 History and profile

 Tuttosport was first published on 30 July 1945.
-Renato Casalbore (who later died in the 1949 Superga air disaster alongside the Il Grande Torino football squad) founded the newspaper as a bi-weekly.
+Renato Casalbore (who later died in the 1949 Superga air disaster alongside the Grande Torino football squad) founded the newspaper as a bi-weekly.
 In 1946, it moved to three editions a week, and since 12 March 1951 it has been published daily.
 The paper has its headquarters in Turin.
 It is published in broadsheet format.
 Typical issues have 28 or 32 pages and are produced in four editions, targeted respectively at Turin, Rome, Milan, and Genoa.

 The newspaper is edited by Xavier Jacobelli; his predecessors have included Vittorio Oreggia, Paolo De Paola, Giancarlo Padovan, Antonio Ghirelli, and Gianpaolo Ormezzano.

 Circulation

 Tuttosport had a circulation of 123,921 copies in 2004.
 The circulation of the paper was 115,533 copies in 2008.
 In 2012 the paper sold 64,355,791 copies.